Marie Stopes: Family planning

 The free clinic was open to all married women for knowledge about reproductive health.
 Stopes tried to discover alternatives for families and increase knowledge about birth control and the reproductive system.
 Options included the cervical cap—which was the most popular—coitus interruptus, and spermicides based on soap and oil.
 Stopes rediscovered the use of olive oil-soaked sponges as an alternative birth control.
 Olive oil's use as a spermicide dates to Greek and Roman times.
 Her recipe proved very effective.
 She tested many of her contraceptives on patients at her clinics.

 Stopes became enthusiastic about a contraceptive device called the "gold pin", which was reportedly successful in America.
 A few months later, she asked Norman Haire, an Australian doctor, whether he would be interested in running a clinical trial of the device, as she had two correspondents who wanted to use it.
 Haire had already investigated the device and found it to be dangerous.
 Haire became involved in another birth control clinic that opened in Walworth in November 1921; later a rivalry between Stopes and Haire erupted in The Lancet.
 Haire brought up the gold-pin episode, even though Stopes' clinic had never used it.
 The issue of the gold pin device resurfaced in the Stopes-Sutherland libel case a few years later.

 In 1925, the Mothers' Clinic moved to Central London, where it remains as of 2015.
 Stopes gradually built up a small network of clinics across Britain, working to fund them.
 She opened clinics in Leeds in April 1934; Aberdeen in October 1934; Belfast in October 1936; Cardiff in October 1937; and Swansea in January 1943.
+She also helped Beatrice Green establish a clinic in Abertillery in 1925.